Complaints Policy

 Making a Complaint – Informal Process

-11.2 If you have a concern about your child or feedback for the school, please talk or email your child’s learning mentor as soon as possible.
+10.2 If you have a concern about your child or feedback for the school, please talk to or email your child’s learning mentor as soon as possible.

-11.6 Teaching staff are usually available when they dismiss students at the end of the day.
+10.6 Teaching staff are usually available at the end of the day when they dismiss students.

 Making a Complaint – Formal Process